 The System is administered by the Office of Retirement Services (ORS) within the Michigan Department of Technology, Management & Budget.
 The Department Director appoints the Office Director, with whom the general oversight of the System resides.
 The State Treasurer serves as the investment officer and custodian for the System.

-The System's financial statements are available at www.michigan.gov/mpsers-cafr.
+The System's financial statements are available on the ORS website at www.michigan.gov/orsschools.

 Benefits Provided